I know you didn't come here to see this, but some things are more important than computer games.

 b2dJson json;

-If you want to create a string with the same information that would have been written to the file, you can do this instead:
+To create a string with the same information that would have been written to the file, you can do this instead:

 1